 You need to start investing now so that you can grow your wealth faster than most people due to the compound interest that we talked about before.
 The sooner you start, the more money you can earn, and let me tell you, numbers don’t lie.

-I have made this guide for you so that you don’t make mistakes like I did when I started investing.
+I have made this beginners guide on How To Invest In Stocks for you so that you don’t make mistakes like I did when I started investing.